-I am Yalonda Smith, a wife, daughter, sister, aunt, friend, caregiver, minister, and counselor.
+I am Yalonda Smith, a daughter, sister, aunt, friend, caregiver, widow, minister, and counselor.
 I was raised in Fayetteville, NC.
 I have always had a heart for helping others, which made pursuing my dreams of becoming a counselor a natural transition.
 My past and current life experiences have taught me to pivot when life throws curveballs, allowing me to regroup and stay on track to pursue my dreams.

 I am a former government auditor and transitioned from full-time government employment to working full-time as the Youth & Young Adult Pastor at my church.
 My experiences in full-time ministry ignited a fire in me to prepare professionally to become a licensed professional counselor (LPC).
 I truly believe it is never too late to pursue your dreams or start over.
 I believe this comes from my experience growing up in a military family and learning to embrace change and transition.
 Military family life taught me to pivot.

 I am extremely passionate about helping individuals work through the rough, uncomfortable, and even traumatic experiences of their lives.
 I believe every person comes to therapy with their own individual needs, and my role is to help facilitate their individual needs.
 Therefore, I adapt my interventions based on a comprehensive assessment of who an individual is and exactly what they need.

 Difficulties with Self-Esteem

 Obsessive-Compulsive Disorder (OCD)

 College/Graduate School Issues

 Grief, Loss, or Bereavement